codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/detail/sharing.rst

 Users
 =====

-We can choose specific users from the |project_name| and their role on the project to grant them access to project features based on the table above.
+We can choose specific users from the |project_name| and their project sharing role to grant them access to project features based on the table above.
 This is a good way to add other collaborators that work together with us on the project.
 Also, this is the only way to add other project owners.

 Visible by all other logged-in users